Code-Institute-Submissions/project1-codeInstitutte/README.md

 - **Dynamic Content**: Real-time updates for reviews, ratings, and community interactions.
 - **Inclusivity**: Further diversification of content to include a wider range of cultural works and critical perspectives.

+## Credits
+### Imagery
+All images used on "The Review" website are sourced from high-quality, royalty-free image providers to enhance the visual appeal and professionalism of our platform.
+The majority of our images are curated from Unsplash, known for its vast collection of free-to-use, high-resolution photos contributed by photographers around the globe.
+Additional images were carefully selected through Google's advanced image search, filtered for images labeled for reuse with modification, ensuring alignment with our site's aesthetic and thematic requirements.
+This careful selection process guarantees compliance with legal and ethical standards, ensuring respectful and appropriate use of the artists' works.

+## Acknowledgements
+- My Mentor Rahul for his ongoing support and feedback
+- The Code Institute's Tutor Support